return to Natural Dog Health Remedies

 Grape Toxicity in Dogs

-Besides chocolate, raisins and grapes are also poisonous to dogs.
+Grapes, raisins and sultanas are poisonous to dogs.
 However, some dog parents are unaware of this fact until it is too late.

-A mere handful of raisins or grapes can cause a lot of damage to some dogs.
+A mere handful of grapes, raisins or sultanas can cause a lot of damage to some dogs.
 In large quantities, raisins or grapes can cause acute kidney failure and even death to dogs.

 The exact reason as to why raisins or grapes cause acute kidney failure in dogs is still not clear.